philanderson888/course-notes/Web-11-Javascript-NodeJS.md

 TDD TEST DRIVEN DESIGN : MEANS DESIGN YOUR TESTS FIRST!

-WON'T ALLOW ANY TEST TO RUN FOR MORE THAN 2 SECONDS BEFORE FAILING IT ACCEPTANCE TESTING - TESTS THE OUTCOMES, DOES NOT TEST THE LOGIC
+WILL NOT ALLOW ANY TEST TO RUN FOR MORE THAN 2 SECONDS BEFORE FAILING IT ACCEPTANCE TESTING - TESTS THE OUTCOMES, DOES NOT TEST THE LOGIC
 	https://github.com/mochajs/mocha
 	http://mochajs.org/